hieubui2409/claudekit-cli/docs/system-architecture.md

   }

-  // Passes to MergeOptions during merge const mergeOptions: MergeOptions = {
+  // Passes to MergeOptions during merge
+  mergeOptions: MergeOptions = {
     installedSettings,
     sourceKit: this.installingKit, // Pass origin for tagging };
 }
 ```